Commonly associated with Scotland, tartan is a woven cloth consisting of interlacing threads creating a pattern. This pattern is known as the sett.

-The truth is: it’s a lengthy and highly specialised process, which has remained virtually unchanged for decades.
-From dyeing the yarn to the crucial weaving process, every stage must be completed with the utmost care and attention to detail.
+It is a lengthy and highly specialised process.
+It has remained this way for decades, with very few changes adapting the process.
+Each stage must be completed with the utmost care and attention to detail.

 Weaving fabric, and especially Tartan, is a painstaking procedure, undertaken by skilled artisans who dedicate their lives to this craft.
 The knowledge these craftspeople build up over time is passed down the generations, proving that the art of making Tartan is in their blood.